-The observed shifts in trait values with increasing temperature indicate a suite of changes in plant ecological strategy.
+The consistent shifts in species-level trait values with increasing temperature indicate a suite of changes in plant ecological strategy.
 Increases in leaf area and SLA suggest an increase in the abundances of species that preempt resources from competitors when conditions are amenable to growth, as seen on the ‘growth’ side of the growth-tolerance tradeoff (Sterck et al. 2006).
 Conversely, low leaf area and SLA values at the cooler ends of our gradients suggest an increase in the abundances of species more able to survive when conditions are harsh or resources are limited.
 The marked increase in maximum height likely reflects a tradeoff in the ability to compete for light at warm sites amenable to growth and the ability to tolerate wind stress and freezing temperatures at the coldest sites (Newman 1973, Westoby 1998, Falster and Westoby 2003).